joaovitorgferreira/docking-tutorial/README.md

 ## Getting started

 The first step in performing molecular docking is to determine your ligand and protein.
-Once these two elements are defined, the corresponding files must be obtained in reliable databases.
+Once these two elements are defined, the corresponding files must be obtained from reliable databases.

 For ligands, recommended database is: